-A group of Bidco’s former workers
+A group of Bidco’s former workers.

-Unfair dismissal, payment of employment benefits, rights of casual workers
+Unfair dismissal, payment of employment benefits, rights of casual workers.

-IFC has an active project with Bidco Africa, a Kenyan private limited liability company, which is one of East Africa’s leading manufacturers and distributors of fast moving consumer goods.
-IFC’s investment consists of a loan up to US$36.5 million to support the US$46 million expansion of Bidco Africa.
+IFC has an active project with Bidco Africa, a Kenyan private limited liability company, which is one of East Africa’s leading manufacturers and distributors of fast-moving consumer goods.
+IFC’s investment consists of a loan of up to US$36.5 million to support the US$46 million expansion of Bidco Africa.
 Specifically, the proceeds of the loan will be used for the construction and operation of new facilities to expand Bidco’s production capacity in Kenya.

 In May 2017, a former employee of the Bidco Oil Refineries Limited lodged a complaint with CAO, claiming to represent more than 480 other former employees (the complainants).
 The complainants allege that their contracts were unfairly terminated in response to their demand to receive overdue benefits, including leave allowance accrued during their employment.
-The workers also claimed working under poor conditions while employed at the client’s facilities.
+The workers also claimed to work under poor conditions while employed at the client’s facilities.
 They also claimed the client prevented them from joining a trade union.

 Considering the similarity of the issues raised, CAO decided to merge this complaint with the ongoing Bidco Bev. & Det.-01/Thika compliance investigation.

 On October 2, 2018, CAO completed its investigation report related to the Bidco 01 & 04 complaints.
 CAO’s findings are summarized below: